mariags803/sonarcloud_testing/README.md

 # sonarcloud_testing
-Create a test to sonarcloud
+Create a test to sonarcloud.